ctrlplanedev/cli/cmd/ctrlc/root/sync/salesforce/README.md

 **Note**:
 - Metadata values are always stored as strings, so all field values are automatically converted
-- The format is `ctrlplane/key=SalesforceField` for metadata mappings
+- The format is `prefix/key=SalesforceField` for metadata mappings where:
+  - `ctrlplane/` prefix is for system fields (e.g., `ctrlplane/external-id`)
+  - `opportunity/` prefix is for opportunity-specific metadata
+  - Use custom prefixes as needed for your organization
 - The sync automatically includes common fields with default mappings that can be overridden

 ## Resource Schema